California First-Time Home Buyer | 2026 Program & Grants

 California home buying programs by city and county

-You can see today’s live mortgage rates in California here.
+You can see today’s live mortgage rates here.

 When you’re ready to start the home buying process, experiment with a mortgage calculator to see how down payment and interest rates will affect your mortgage payment.
 Then make sure you get personalized rate quotes from at least three to five mortgage lenders.